holgerl/hilvl/README.md

 Hilvl is a programming language that is versatile but with a very small syntax.

-There are only six symbols.
+There are only six reserved symbols.
 The rest is system or user defined services and actions.

 `#` `"` `whitespace` `(` `)` `//`